Skip to content

 • Bottles of water and a small snack

 • Your phone.
-Have an estimated time of arrival back arranged with someone.
-Plus it doubles up as a camera to capture the stunning views!
+Arrange an estimated time of arrival back with someone.
+Plus, it doubles as a camera to capture the stunning views!

 • Travel insurance (better safe than sorry!)